 Frequently asked questions relating to Enrolment can be found on the Warwick Enrolment website.

 The University Enrolment Team will contact you by email with enrolment instructions approximately 4 – 6 weeks before your course starts.

 I’m having difficulty enrolling.
 What should I do?

 The Enrolment Team have provided detailed Frequently Asked Questions (FAQs) .
 You should check this page first to see if there is a solution to your issue with the enrolment process.
-If you are not able to resolve your issue from the FAQS, you can contact the enrolment team using the contact form.
+If you are not able to resolve your issue from the FAQS, you can contact the enrolment team using the details in the section at the bottom of the contact form.